 - 1 offsite location for storage of backed up resources.

-Your emergency backups need to be regular, automatic, and verified at each stage of the backup process.
+Under disaster recovery plans, your emergency backups need to be regular, automatic and verified at each stage of the backup process.

-6. Know What Metrics to Consider in a Disaster Recover Plan
+6. Know What Metrics to Consider in a Disaster Recovery Plan

 - What is the recovery time objective (RTO)?